tomkelly111/Snap-Call-Coaching/README.md

 ![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/4792c082-c3d8-44ac-8f1e-a4d17929bce7)

-- The progress of these user stories were traked via the use of the GitHub kanban-board.
+- The progress of these user stories were tracked via the use of the GitHub kanban-board.

 ![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/d03ee81a-18c1-4fb9-acb2-19aecc553d53)

-While the use of agile methodologies was useful in staying on track with the project, on reflections some of the user stories should have been broken down into smaller user stories to make them more manageable.
+While the use of agile methodologies was useful in staying on track with the project, on reflection some of the user stories should have been broken down into smaller user stories to make them more manageable.

 #### Must Haves (Completed)
 - As a **user** I can **view available courses** so that **choose which course suits me best**.